-In order to even stay in business, an email marketing service provider (EMSP) needs to have relationships with the major ISP’s (Internet Service Providers) such as Comcast, Verizon, Juno, etc. If they didn’t, emails would get blacklisted and clients, unable to reach their customers, would not be happy.
+To even stay in business, an email marketing service provider (EMSP) needs to have relationships with the major ISPs (Internet Service Providers) such as Comcast, Charter, AT&T, Verizon, etc. If they didn’t, emails would get blacklisted, and clients, unable to reach their customers, would not be happy.

-They all advertise as having the best “whitelisting” relationships with ISP’s, but the truth is — the arrangements are more or less the same.
-The important thing is that the email marketing provider has the support and staff necessary to maintain the relationships, analyze the SMTP send logs, etc.
+EMSPs all advertise that they have the best “whitelisting” relationships with ISPs, but the truth is — the arrangements are more or less the same.
+The important thing is that the EMSP has the support and staff necessary to maintain the relationships, analyze the SMTP send logs, etc.

-Along the same lines, an email marketing brand must have an anti-spam policy in place to keep many users from being blacklisted in the event that one user misbehaves.
-Constant Contact, Vertical Response, StreamSend and iContact (and the rest of the lot typically) take the same anti-spam measures.
+Along the same lines, an email marketing brand must have an anti-spam policy in place to keep many users from being blacklisted if one user misbehaves.
+Constant Contact, Vertical Response, StreamSend and iContact (and typically the rest of the lot) take the same anti-spam measures.

-Common anti-spam measures, in accordance with CAN-SPAM (an official anti-spam policy), are the requirements to include a postal address, unsubscribe option, information on how the recipient joined the list in each email newsletter, and not using false or misleading headers and subject lines.
+Common anti-spam measures, in accordance with CAN-SPAM (an official anti-spam policy), include a postal address, unsubscribe option, information on how the recipient joined the list in each email newsletter, and not using false or misleading headers and subject lines.

-Many service providers, such as Constant Contact, offer a free or paid service that will archive your organization’s old email newsletters on its website.
-This is not always ideal for you, from an SEO (Search Engine Optimization) point of view.
+Many service providers, such as Constant Contact, offer a free or paid service that archives your old email newsletters on its website.
+This isn’t always ideal for you, from an SEO (Search Engine Optimization) point of view.

 These services offer a good balance of pricing (low-cost per month per subscriber and email send count), reliability, flexibility (email template design and management) and reporting (bounce, unsubscribe, spam reports, etc.).
 In addition, they all provide online support communities where users can interact with other users, share their opinions on the service, as well as get support from administrators and extensive knowledge bases.

-GetResponse is our winner for best email marketing service.
-Its user-friendly interface and email intelligence makes GetResponse one of the easiest programs to jump into and get emailing in no time, and it has more than 350,000 customers to prove it.
+GetResponse’s user-friendly interface and email intelligence make it one of the easiest programs to jump into and get emailing in no time, and it has more than 350,000 customers to prove it.

 GetResponse actively helps you improve your campaigns to better reach and connect with your audience every step of the way.
-Other no cost perks include: online surveys, inbox preview, autoresponder and social networking integration.
+Other perks include online surveys, inbox preview, autoresponders and social networking integration.
 It gets high marks for customer service, which goes a long way in our book.

-GetResponse’s fees are on a per-month, per-contact pricing scale and there is no contract to sign or cancellation penalty.
+GetResponse’s fees are on a per-month, per-contact pricing scale, and there is no contract to sign or cancellation penalty.
 All include an unlimited number of emails.
-If you’re looking for longer-term use, you can save some substantial money with its annual 18% discount or 30% discount for two-years (prices below don’t reflect this discount, and you must pay ahead of time).
+If you’re looking for longer-term use, you can save some substantial money with their annual 18% discount or 30% discount for two-years (prices below don’t reflect this discount, and you must pay ahead of time).